Amarillo by Morning (song): George Strait version

 George Strait recorded the song for his 1982 album Strait from the Heart (LP MCA 5320).
 It was released on MCA as a single, release number 52162.
 The publisher's release was January 14, 1983, and the full release came February 16, 1983.
-The single entered the Billboard Country chart February 12, 1983, peaking at #4.
+The single entered the Billboard Country chart February 12, 1983, peaking at No. 4.
 It has since become one of Strait's signature songs.

-This cover woke up Rick Husband while he commanded the ill-fated STS-107 scientific space mission, and was played for the entire crew during STS-114 in honor of the Amarillo-born astronaut.
+This cover woke up Rick Husband while he piloted the STS-96 scientific space mission, and was played for the entire crew during STS-114 in honor of the Amarillo-born astronaut.

 Critical reception

 "Amarillo by Morning" is widely considered to be one of Strait's best songs.
 Billboard and American Songwriter ranked the song number nine and number six, respectively, on their lists of the 10 greatest George Strait songs.
+In 2024, Rolling Stone ranked the song at number ten on its 200 Greatest Country Songs of All Time ranking.

 Kevin John Coyne of Country Universe gave the song an A grade, saying that he has "finally found his niche as a performer."
 He goes on to say that the "simple arrangement and understated delivery are the defining elements of just about every Strait record since."